Frequently Asked Questions

 allotment* each semester to apply toward printing and copying in

-that semester.
-Prints and copies will be charged against the credit
+Prints and copies will be charged against the credit as

 - Black (greyscale), single-sided printing/copying -- 5 points